On This Day On This DayRSS FeedFeeds

 1950

 But for his namesake Deryck, David Murray, the West Indian keeper, who was born today, would surely have played many more than 19 Tests.
-He was talented behind the wicket and a capable batsman who made three Test fifties and a first-class double hundred, in Jamshedpur on the 1978-79 tour of India.
-He took over from Deryck Murray - they were not related - in 1980-81, and was briefly No. 1, but he was banned from playing cricket in the West Indies after he went on a rebel tour to South Africa, and his last Test appearance came at Sydney in 1981-82.
+He was talented behind the wicket and a capable batter who made three Test fifties and a first-class double hundred, in Jamshedpur on the 1978-79 tour of India.
+He took over from Deryck Murray - they were not related - in 1980-81, and was briefly No. 1, but he was banned from playing cricket in the West Indies after he went on a rebel tour to South Africa, and his last Test appearance came in Sydney in 1981-82.

 1950

-Talat Ali, who was born today, played 10 Tests for Pakistan in the 1970s, but he is better known as a match referee.
+Talat Ali, who was born today, played ten Tests for Pakistan in the 1970s, but he is better known as a match referee.
 Talat was a dogged opener who got his Test career off to a traumatic start when he fractured his thumb on debut, facing Dennis Lillee in Adelaide in 1972-73.
-Pakistan won only one of his 10 matches, when he made 40 and a Test-best 61 in Christchurch in 1978-79.
+Pakistan won only one of his ten matches, when he made 40 and a Test-best 61 in Christchurch in 1978-79.

 1839

 Birth of the first man to be dismissed in a Test.
 Australian allrounder Nat Thomson was bowled by Yorkshire's Allen Hill for 1 at the MCG in the inaugural Test in 1876-77, but within three weeks his Test career was over.
-Thomson was dropped after the second Test, despite having made 41 in the second-innings of a match where no Australian reached 50.
+Thomson was dropped after the second Test, despite having made 41 in the second innings of a match where no Australian reached 50.
 He died in his native Sydney in 1896.

 1839